top of page

 Shockwave therapy is a safe, non-invasive option for many people, but it isn’t suitable for everyone.
 Before your treatment begins, you will always be fully assessed to ensure it’s right for you.

-• Are taking blood-thinning medication or have a clotting disorder
+• If you take blood-thinning medication or have a clotting disorder

-• Have a pacemaker or other implanted electronic device
+• If you have a pacemaker or other implanted electronic device

-• Have a tumour or active infection at the treatment site
+• If you have a tumour or active infection at the treatment site

-• Have open wounds or skin breakdown where the treatment would be applied
+• If you have open wounds or skin breakdown where the treatment would be applied

-• Are under 18 (unless clinically agreed during assessment)
+• If you are under 18 (unless clinically agreed during assessment)

 In addition, certain medical conditions or recent treatments (such as steroid injections into the area) may mean shockwave therapy is not recommended for you.
 That’s why we always carry out a thorough consultation and clinical assessment first.